jenkinsci/pipeline-plugin/step-api/README.md

 Define optional parameters using `@DataBoundSetter`.
 (Both need matching getters.)

-Create a class, conventionally a nested `public static class Execution`, and extend `AbstractSynchronousNonBlockingStepExecution` (or `AbstractSynchronousStepExecution` in older versions of Workflow or for certain trivial steps).
+Create a class, conventionally a nested `public static class Execution`, and extend `AbstractSynchronousNonBlockingStepExecution` (or `AbstractSynchronousStepExecution` in older versions of Pipeline or for certain trivial steps).
 Parameterize it with the desired return value of the step (or `Void` if it need not return a value).
 The `run` method should do the work of the step.
 You can `@Inject` the step object to access its configuration.